harrietc52/tm470_tma03/Section2.md

-# Section 2: Review  (3885/2000 words)
+# Section 2: Review

 ## Review of current stage of project work

-As a whole, I think the project is progressing quite well and I feel in a good position with a few months left.
-I am proud of creating a working application in React Native, having no prior experience in this framework.
+I think the project is progressing well and I feel in a relatively good position.
 The majority of stories from the initial scope have been completed, apart from two, and when interacting with the system, it appears to work smoothly with minimal bugs.

-good:
-Reflection on the use of tools that are helping the projects effectiveness, such as Zotero, Postman, GitHub and Gantt Chart are considered in Appendix 23; this also includes reflection on my Project Journal keeping (Appendix 24).

-I spent alot of time creating and assessing user stories, adding mock ups, testing criterial, acceptance criteria, texual description etc. This meant when it did come to executing a story, I had a clear idea of what needed to be done, which definitely influenced rate of development; 10 stories in around a month.
+Reflection on the use of tools that are helping the projects effectiveness, such as Zotero, Postman, GitHub and Gantt Chart are considered in Appendix 23; this also includes reflection on my Project Journal keeping (Appendix 25).
+Time spent creating user stories, mock ups, testing criterial, texual description etc meant when it came to executing a story, I had a clear idea of what needed to be done, which definitely increased effectiveness.
+I am also grateful for my stakeholders, who responded quickly to questions and feedback requests.
+Having the prioritisaiton of stories based on their feedback has been benefitial, as I would have prioritised different features, making the application less useful.

-I appreciated having friends and family who I could send the questionnaires, mock-ups and MVP too and get quick feedback.
-I enjoyed that I wasn't required to prioritise stories, as I feel like I would prioritised different features to them, making the application less useful.
-For example, the UX improvements are not something I usually am concern about improvement, however they are the majority of the users feedback which means I have learn't more about UX that I expected when starting the project.

-bad:
 If I were to do the project again, I would first schedule time upfront to learn more about the chosen language.
 I would also create a story for each of the research tasks, such as those resources identified as high risk.
 I left researching tools, or APIs, such as the weather API or gathering vegetable data until starting the story, at which point it was almost too when, as my schedule has only considered implementation timings.
-I should have spend more time mitigating the risks of not finding certial resources before development work started.

-I would make stories for UX, if I had known what an important aspect this would be.
+I would have made stories for UX improvements.
 For example, I hadn't a story about creating the navigation bar at the bottom of the screen, becuase I hadn't given it much thought.
 Although it appeared in the mock-ups, my stories were created from user requirements, where they understandly, assume there is some sort of navigation, and therefore don't state it.
 It also took a few hours work to test a few different navigation bar component libraries before choosing one and a story could have tracked this work more transparently.

 Throughout, I would have liked to do more testing.
 When estimating story times and my project schedule, I should have factored in an extra hour for each story to implement tests.
 I did some basic test-driven development when I was struggling on something particular, however I will now go back and add some more.
 Although an app was prefereable from initial requirements, I could have spent more time looking into other options, For example, web apps are now websites just displayed on decive in a more effective way, which could have worked.
 However, I wouldn't have got to learn React Native.
 Further observations about how I tackled the project are inlcuded in Appendix 25.

 ## Project Management